goschtl/zope/zope2book/trunk/source/VirtualHosting.rst

 VirtualHostMonster is one of the add menu items supplied by the stock Zope Product, 'SiteAccess'.
-You can add one to any folder by selecting its entry from the add menu and supplying an ID for it (the ID you choose doesn't matter, exept that it must not duplicate the ID of another object in that folder).
+You can add one to any folder by selecting its entry from the add menu and supplying an ID for it (the ID you choose doesn't matter, except that it must not duplicate the ID of another object in that folder).

 Where to Put a Virtual Host Monster And What To Name It